daanw-cegeka/versionstream/README.md

 | User 2 | v1              |
 | User 4 | v2              |

-We can then later recombine them with the Stream-of-Stream pattern.
+We can then later recombine them with the Stream-of-Streams pattern.

 ## Stream-of-Streams
 Sometimes we are forced to split a stream into multiple streams.
 Typically,